FikriNajib/notification-api/README copy.md

-# notification-api
+# Notification API

-API with pubsub kafka to notification using push-notification(clevertap) , send email(sengrid) , sms (sms alibaba)
+This project is send notif to 3rd party (example: clevertap)

 ## Table of Contents
 - [Introduction](#introduction)